Clang is a C/C++ compiler that generates LLVM IR and utilitizes LLVM

 instructions.
 Target-specific classes override

-to lower MachineInstr
+emitInstruction to lower MachineInstrs with

-target-specific opcodes to MCInst
+target-specific opcodes to MCInsts.
+Pseudo instructions

 that expand to multiple instructions are expanded here.

-object can also be created by the LLVM
+An MCInst object can also be created by the LLVM

-is like a simplified version
+integrated assembler.
+MCInst is like a simplified version

-with less information.
+of MachineInstr with less information.
 When

-is emitted to an MCStreamer
+MCInst is emitted to an MCStreamer, it results

 in either assembly code or bytes for a relocatable object file.